0

 MicroPython

-The Challenger RP2040 WiFi board is fully compatible with both the micropython package found at the Raspberry Pi site as well as Adafruits CircuitPython.
+The Challenger RP2040 WiFi board is fully compatible with Adafruits CircuitPython.
 Instruction are available on how to install the python interpreter of your choice is available on respective web site.

 Short initialization example